camercu/oscp-prep/CHEATSHEET.md

 # showing cracked hashes, with username, from /etc/shadow's sha512crypt hashes
 # hashcat has a potfile (hashcat.potfile) to store old passwords
-hashcat -m1800 --show --username --outfile-format=2 shadow
+hashcat --show --user --outfile-format=2 shadow

 # crack all LANMAN hashes with hashcat
 # '-1' flag creates a custom alphabet to use in mask as '?1', can do -2, -3